CyberSecurityUP/Cracking-The-Perimeter-Framework/README.md

-# Red Team Ops - Breaking the Edge Framework by Joas
+# Red Team Ops - Cracking The Perimeter by Joas

 ## Vulnerability Management